Tag: speak

 Psalm 19; Matthew 6:7–15; Romans 8:18–27

 We decided to get “weight management” dog food for our dog.
 She is a little overweight.
-Strangely (and this should have been a big clue), she got a greater volume of food with the “diet” food than with her food.
+Strangely (and this should have been a big clue), she got a greater volume of food with the “diet” food than with her normal food.
 Instead of a cup-and-a-half per meal, she got 2 cups per meal.

 Anyone who understands basic physiology would understand that the more food one eats, the stomach “learns” and expands.
 Our dog has become accustomed to the larger amount of food and had made it quite clear that she is hungrier than she used to be.
 Not a real help for losing weight.